johncosta/johnmcostaiii.com/content/posts/2023-11-11-how-do-i-setup-multi-domain-github-pages.markdown

 tags: ["GitHub","pages","blog","hosting","digitalocean"]
 ---

-Credit goes to [this](https://stackoverflow.com/questions/16454088/can-GitHub-pages-cname-file-contain-more-than-one-domain) StackOverflow answer, but note, not the accepted answer it's the one currently below.
+Credit goes to [this](https://stackoverflow.com/questions/16454088/can-GitHub-pages-cname-file-contain-more-than-one-domain) Stack Overflow answer, but note, not the accepted answer it's the one currently below.

 1) Create an extra repository for your domain.
 I used the name of the domain as the repository name.
 See <https://GitHub.com/johncosta/johnmcostaiii.net>.